SuslikV/untrunc-w/README.md

 where:

-- 'workingfile.mp4' is working file sample from the same encoding setup (same device),
+- 'workingfile.mp4' is working file sample from the same encoding setup (from the same device),
 - 'brokenfile.mp4' is file from aborted recording session (any player fails to playback it).

 The repaired file saved under the same directory as 'brokenfile.mp4' and named 'brokenfile.mp4_untrunc.mp4'.